purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 |        |Requires warmup before use                                       |

-> Please note, there is a lot of misinformation being spread by the SlimeVR CrowdSupply project having an interest selling the exact BNO085 IMU model and trackers.
+> Please note, there is a lot of misinformation being spread about the BNO085 by the SlimeVR CrowdSupply project.
+SlimeVR documentation ranks BNO085 as the best chip.
+It lists only the best case scenario reset times for the BNO085.
+Having perfect magnetic environment at home and not moving at all to achieve max 45 min resets.
+Not mentioning, that 99% users do not have good magnetic environment at home.
+And not mentioning any further disadvantages for usecases like dancing.

 ---
 ## MPU9250